Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 ### A. The boot logo is located in the fat32 boot partition.
 It is named logo.bmp.
 The image must meet the following criteria:

-- Must be in .jpg format
+- Must be in .bmp format
 - Must be named logo.bmp.
 The name is case sensitive!
 - Must be 480 pixels in width and 320 pixels in height.
 - Must be of 24 bit depth